-It takes several attempts for most astronauts in training to pass that test and qualify to the next level.
-Which is precisely why when young brain sat in the simulator seat, he blew everyone’s mind when he nailed the test landing on his first try!
+It takes several attempts for most astronauts in training to pass that test and qualify for the next level.
+This is precisely why when young brain sat in the simulator seat, he blew everyone’s mind when he nailed the test landing on his first try!

 Was he lucky?
 Not really, Brian simply displayed what neuroscientists call ‘Fluid Intelligence’.

 He was able to land that plane because of the hundreds of hours of training he received through various games he’s played throughout his life.

 Most complex games of today require a high level of cognitive creativity and quick thinking in ambiguous situations.
 That practice that Brian received by playing games allowed him to think on the fly to figure out how to maneuver and land the plane.

 Brains have been trained to think and strategize on the spot, as well as pick up patterns to learn how to think fast.